Middle years BEd post-degree professional program (PDPP)

 - 3.0 units approved laboratory science, and

 - demonstrated competency in written English.
-For details see Regulation 8.1: Written English Competency, in the University of Victoria Calendar, or speak to an academic adviser
+For details see Regulation 8.1: Written English Competency, in the University of Victoria Calendar, or speak to a teacher education adviser

 - a grade-point average of at least 4.00 (equivalent to UVic's B- grade) must have been obtained on: